Spatio-Temporal Recurrent Networks for Event-Based Optical Flow Estimation: Experiments

 \subsubsection{Qualitative Results}

 The grayscale, spike event, ground truth flow, and the corresponding predicted flow images are visualized in Figure \ref{fig:Qualitative_dt1} where the images are taken from outdoor day1, indoor flying2, and indoor flying3 in \(dt=1\).
 Since the event data is quite sparse, STE-FlowNet doesn't predict flows in most of the regions.
-In summary, the results show that STE-FlowNet can accurately estimate the optical flow in both the indoor and outdoor scenes.
-In addition, STE-FlowNet can estimate flows in more edge regions where Spike-FlowNet has no output.
+In summary, the results show that STE-FlowNet can estimate flows in more edge regions where Spike-FlowNet has no output.
 Also, in some regions with rich texture, the directions of predicted flows (viewed in color) of STE-FlowNet are closer to the ground truth than Spike-FlowNet.

 Moreover, Figure \ref{fig:iterative results} shows the intermediate outputs from parts timestep of the network.
-We can find out the optical flow is gradually enhanced and the network indeed gets optical flow information from previous timesteps.
+We can find out the optical flow is gradually enhanced and the network indeed can get optical flow information from previous timesteps.